CogDriver: Integrating Cognitive Inertia for Temporally Coherent Planning in Autonomous Driving

-To further enhance the interpretability and human-likeness of the generated captions, we introduce a human-prior knowledge guided stage.
-This component incorporates explicit prompts centered around driving rules, visual reasoning principles, and scenario-specific heuristics, as shown at the top of Fig.~\ref{fig:annotation}.
+To further enhance the interpretability and human-likeness of the generated captions, we introduce human-centric reasoning priors.
+This component incorporates explicit prompts centered around driving rules, visual reasoning principles, and scenario-specific heuristics, as shown in Fig.~\ref{fig:sub2}.
 By embedding these knowledge-driven cues, the captioning process is steered toward producing language and rationales that reflect the thought process and intuition of an experienced human driver.
 This augmentation allows the dataset to capture high-level explanations, intention recognition, and structured abstraction that go beyond the descriptive capability of rule-based templates alone, resulting in more instructive and contextually aware supervision for VLA research.